Food composition.

 Progress is progress

-If you are a complete beginner to strength training just look to progress on all of your lifts each week.
+If you are a complete beginner to strength training, look to progress on all of your lifts each week.
 I mean better technique, keeping the movement relatively slow so we give our bodies a chance to adjust to new ranges of motion and solidify them.
-Once you’re starting to get accustomed to the new movements, range of motion and movement is looking solid we can look to make progress with weight.
+Once you’re starting to become accustomed to the new movements, the range of motion and movement is looking solid we can look to make progress with weight.
 Look to add 2.5kg – 5kg each week.
-Some of you will probably be able to add a LOT more than that in the first few weeks.
+Some of you will probably be able to add more than that in the first few weeks.
 By all means go for it, once your technique is holding up.

 Breathing and bracing